cnlohr/ch32v003fun/README.md

 ## VSCode + PlatformIO

 This project can also be built, uploaded and debugged with VSCode and the PlatformIO extension.
+Simply clone and open this project in VSCode and have the PlatformIO extension installed.

-See [here](https://github.com/Community-PIO-CH32V/platform-ch32v) for details.
+See [here](https://github.com/Community-PIO-CH32V/platform-ch32v) for further details.

 ## Quick Reference
  * Needed for programming/debugging: `SWIO` is on `PD1`